A World of Nature at Your Fingertips

 MULTI-USE NATURAL AREAS

 L.L.
 “Stub” Stewart State Park is a 1,654-acre full-service park with hiking, biking and horseback riding trails, for day use, overnight camping—sites include hike-in, drive-in, RV hook-ups and rustic cabins—and a full-service horse camp, Hares Canyon.
 Located 33 miles from downtown Portland, the park’s lush rolling hills, forests and deep canyons and a stretch of the linear Banks-Vernonia State Trail that runs through the park makes it an ideal spot for outdoor adventurers.
 Various improvements to this decade-old park have been made, including the completion of a championship 18-hole disc golf course, the addition of an off-leash dog park, and the installation of a single-track free-ride mountain bike trail.

-The 83-mile meandering Tualatin River provides a habitat for wildlife and recreational opportunities visitors and residents alike.
+The 40-mile meandering Tualatin River National Water Trail provides a habitat for wildlife and recreational opportunities visitors and residents alike.
 Several parks and trails are located along the river, some with boat-launch and river-access points.
 Guided paddle trips and kayak/canoe rentals are offered by the Tualatin Riverkeepers, and other vendors.

 Hagg Lake and Scoggins Valley Park, located in Gaston, Oregon, approximately one hour west of Portland, is a reservoir in the Tualatin River Watershed.
 The lake provides abundant day-use recreational opportunities, ranging from fishing, swimming and water sports and activities to hiking and biking on 15 miles of trails.
 Picnic areas and a disc golf course round out the available amenities at the park.